Login to access your documents and resources.

 - Employment in industries most- and least-negatively affected by the pandemic

 - Measures of coronavirus severity, such as mortality rate, number of unemployment claims and population at risk

 - Future projections related to each city’s economic and fiscal health

 - Exposure to fossil fuel industry employment and fossil fuel generation/production to account for related volatility

-- Proportion of each city’s revenue from ‘elastic’ sources of income
+- The proportion of each city’s revenue from ‘elastic’ sources of income

-The five most highly-ranked MSAs in our analysis are San Jose, Nashville, Raleigh, Washington, D.C. and Salt Lake City.
-In contrast, the five lowest-ranking are Detroit, Louisville, Buffalo, Oklahoma City and New Orleans.
+Key findingsCurrently, the five most favorably -ranked MSAs in our analysis are Boston, Washington, D.C., Nashville, Columbus and San Jose.
+In contrast, the five lowest-ranking are Chicago, New York, Buffalo, Miami and New Orleans.

 In looking at all the information across the new variables combined with the updated data from those previously considered, we believe: